expo/fyi/credentials-non-interactive.md

-# Setting up ios credentials in non-interactive mode
+# Setting up iOS credentials in non-interactive mode

 In order to set up credentials in non-interactive mode, you must do one of the following:

 ## Run build before in interactive mode

 Set up credentials before by running the command in interactive mode.
-You can do this by running `expo build:ios` or `expo credentials:manager -p ios`.
+You can do this by running `eas build -p ios` or `eas credentials -p ios`.

+## Upload credentials to EAS Build

+Learn more in the ["Using existing credentials" guide](https://docs.expo.dev/app-signing/existing-credentials/)

-## Pass credentials in via build flags
+## Use credentials.json to provide the credentials to each build

-Pass in missing credentials with build flags.
-You can fetch your credentials by running `expo fetch:ios:certs` and then passing them in to the build command.

-The following credentials are required:

-### Distribution Certificate

-You need to set the `--dist-p12-path` and `--team-id` flags in addition to the `EXPO_IOS_DIST_P12_PASSWORD` env var.
-See full documentation [here](https://docs.expo.dev/versions/latest/workflow/expo-cli/)

-### Push Key

-You need to set the `--push-id`, `--push-p8-path` and `--team-id` flags.
-See full documentation [here](https://docs.expo.dev/versions/latest/workflow/expo-cli/)

-### Provisioning Profile

-You need to set the `--provisioning-profile-path` and `--team-id` flags.
-See full documentation [here](https://docs.expo.dev/versions/latest/workflow/expo-cli/)
+Learn more in the ["Using local credentials" guide](https://docs.expo.dev/app-signing/local-credentials/)